Ankitkumar803/Solving-PDEs-PINNs/README.md

     Usage
     Examples
     Contributing
-    License

 ## Introduction

 Solving PDEs using traditional numerical methods can be computationally expensive, especially for high-dimensional problems.
 PINNs offer an alternative approach that leverages the power of neural networks to solve PDEs using limited data.
-In this project, we demonstrate the use of PINNs for solving a variety of PDEs.
+In this project, i have demonstrate the use of PINNs for solving a variety of PDEs.I also implemented a methodology similar to PINNs (Raissi) i.e Lagaris Approach.
+These are the papers I used methodologies from.
+a) Lagaris et. al. (1997) https://arxiv.org/pdf/physics/9705023.pdf
+b) Raissi et. al. (2017) https://arxiv.org/pdf/1711.10561.pdf  [**PINNs**]

 ## Usage